 Q: So do you think we’ll see more developers doing this moving forward?

-Brian: Perhaps you go ahead and build stairs but defer some of the other systems, allowing tenants to customize and right-size as a part of their design and finishout.
+Brian: Perhaps you go ahead and build stairs but defer some of the other systems, allowing tenants to customize and right-size as a part of their design and finish out.

 Andy: This would not only challenge the conventions of how buildings are delivered, but how things like TI packages are structured.

 Brian: It’s an exciting time.
 The economic demands on office buildings and workspace are high, new and disruptive methods of work are being introduced, and evidence-based research is continually adding to our understanding of what creates healthy and productive work environments.
-At Beck, we love being on the forefront of and having conversations about what the future of office will look like.
+At Beck, we love being at the forefront of and having conversations about what the future of the office will look like.

 At AQUILA, we are already seeing developers take density into account when designing office buildings.
 For example, this report was inspired by the design work Beck did for East6, an office building on Austin’s east side developed by AQUILA in coordination with Main Street Hub (now, GoDaddy).
 The building is designed to accommodate a density of up to 12:1000.
-This is something we foresee becoming more commonplace as developers fight to capture the attention of desirable, higher density office users.
+This is something we foresee becoming more commonplace as developers fight to capture the attention of desirable, higher-density office users.